SS TARPON UNDERWATER

 Divers should be prepared for depths of 90–95 feet and variable visibility, which can turn murky after rain.

 A laminated underwater guide, available at dive shops, enhances the experience, and a concrete monument marks the preserve.
+Gear can be rented at nearby dive shops.

 INTERESTING FACTS